 Best Car Wash Buckets with Grit Guard

 All buckets are probably the same but you should get them with a grit guard because if you buy them together you are more likely to get a grit guard that fits properly in the bucket.
 A bucket with a lid is great because you can keep your mitts or towels clean and dry between uses.
-This bucket from Adams has everything you need.

 A foam cannon or foam lance generates tons of suds when used with a good quality car shampoo.
-They help to remove some more dirt without touching your car which helps to prevent scratches.
+They help to remove more dirt without touching your car which helps to prevent scratches.

-Things for Cleaning Tires and Wheels
+Products for Cleaning Tires and Wheels

 Regular washing of your wheels will keep help to prevent iron deposits from brake dust from sticking to them.
 A small set of brushes called wheel woolies are ideal for reaching between and around the various gaps in your wheels.
 A lug nut brush lets you quickly clean around the lug nuts.
 Mud sticks like hell to tires so a special tire brush is useful.